Easy DIY Christmas Garlands to Transform Your Holiday Decor

 Step 6 – Hang your cute DIY Christmas garland.
 Don’t cut off the embroidery thread until you know how much swag you want and the width of your mantel or wherever you are going to hang the garland.

-TIP: It definitely helps to have another person hold up one end while you adjust the amount and swag and adjust the balls.
+TIP: It definitely helps to have another person hold up one end while you adjust the swag and balls.

 I’ll show you the finished garland after I show you how to make the Christmas tree garland.